pathtix/blackjack-strategy-comparison/README.md

-# blackjack-strategy-comparison
+# Multi-Model Evaluation of Blackjack Strategies
-This repository is for CSE492 Graduation Proejct about Multi-Model Evaluation of different BlackJack strategies.
+This repository is for CSE492 Graduation Proejct about Multi-Model Evaluation of different blackjack strategies.

 # Abstract